 “Then shall the young women rejoice in the dance, and the young men and the old shall be merry.
 I will turn their mourning into joy; I will comfort them, and give them gladness for sorrow.”

-In the early stages of grief, it may seem like we will never be joyful again, but that is not the case.
-We will be comforted in our loss as the Bible reminds us.
-We will have joy again, especially when we remember the Source of your joy.
+In the early stages of grief, it may seem like you will never be joyful again, but that is not the case.
+You will be comforted in your loss as the Bible reminds you.
+You will have joy again, especially when you remember the Source of your joy.
 In Him, you can have the joy of the Lord.

 What does the Bible say about the role of a mother?
 To learn more about being a godly mother, check out these 10 characteristics of a good mother according to the Bible.